Amendments of Bangladesh Constitution and Their Impacts

 The 5th Amendment brought about, inter alia, the following important changes in the Constitution.

-12. Another new Article 92A was created whereby the President was given power to expend public moneys in certain cases.
+- 12. Another new Article 92A was created whereby the President was given the power to expend public moneys in certain cases.

 Merits of the Amendment: